 Old fashioned homemade Candy Recipes include chocolate covered candies, Peanut Butter Balls and Coconut Pecan Balls and Peppermint patties.
 No cooking required.

 I first made this basic recipe in 1966, following a recipe in a popular candy making cookbook.

 Recipe coating that the recipe did not include, (including how to temper the chocolate, for your convenience).
 I then added a light corn syrup, which is a humectant to keep the candies moist.

-chopped dried fruits such as dates, different types of nuts, or
+chopped dried fruits such as dates, various nuts or

 Maraschino cherries for different flavored candies